maluda-ie/maluda-portfolio/README.md

 I relied heavily on Bootstrap during the development of this site.
 As a student, my aim was to become proficient in this technology.
 I used a snippet of JavaScript to enable and disable the lightbox feature which I felt would enhance the UX on larger devices.
-I found this snippet here: [Lightbox for Bootstrap] (http://ashleydw.github.io/lightbox/).
+I found this snippet here: [Lightbox for Bootstrap](http://ashleydw.github.io/lightbox/).
 I used Bootstrap's scrollspy feature to enhance navigation particularly on larger devices.
-I adapted the code from here: [Bootstrap Scrollspy Feature] (https://www.w3schools.com/booTsTrap/bootstrap_scrollspy.asp)
+I adapted the code from here: [Bootstrap Scrollspy Feature](https://www.w3schools.com/booTsTrap/bootstrap_scrollspy.asp)

 ## Future Features